What are electronic cigarettes?

 What are the results of our review?

-More people probably stop smoking for at least six months using nicotine e-cigarettes than using nicotine replacement therapy (3 studies; 1498 people), or nicotine-free e‑cigarettes (3 studies; 802 people).
+People are more likely to stop smoking for at least six months using nicotine e-cigarettes than using nicotine replacement therapy (6 studies, 2378 people), or e-cigarettes without nicotine (5 studies, 1447 people).

-Nicotine e-cigarettes may help more people to stop smoking than no support or behavioural support only (4 studies; 2312 people).
+Nicotine e-cigarettes may help more people to stop smoking than no support or behavioural support only (7 studies, 3126 people).

-For every 100 people using nicotine e-cigarettes to stop smoking, 10 might successfully stop, compared with only six of 100 people using nicotine-replacement therapy or nicotine-free e-cigarettes, or four of 100 people having no support or behavioural support only.
+For every 100 people using nicotine e-cigarettes to stop smoking, 8 to 12 might successfully stop, compared with only 6 of 100 people using nicotine-replacement therapy, 7 of 100 using e-cigarettes without nicotine, or 4 of 100 people having no support or behavioural support only.

-We are uncertain if there is a difference between how many unwanted effects occur using nicotine e-cigarettes compared with using nicotine-free e-cigarettes, nicotine replacement therapy, no support or behavioural support only.
-Similar low numbers of unwanted effects, including serious unwanted effects, were reported for all groups.
+We are uncertain if there is a difference between how many unwanted effects occur using nicotine e-cigarettes compared with nicotine replacement therapy, no support or behavioural support only.
+There was some evidence that non-serious unwanted effects were more common in groups receiving nicotine e-cigarettes compared to no support or behavioural support only.
+Low numbers of unwanted effects, including serious unwanted effects, were reported in studies comparing nicotine e-cigarettes to nicotine replacement therapy.
+There is probably no difference in how many non-serious unwanted effects occur in people using nicotine e-cigarettes compared to e-cigarettes without nicotine.

 The unwanted effects reported most often with nicotine e-cigarettes were throat or mouth irritation, headache, cough and feeling sick.
 These effects reduced over time as people continued using nicotine e-cigarettes.